sihensel/dotfiles/README.md

 When using Librewolf (or any other Firefox fork I guess), install the `tridactyl` extension from their Github repo.

-The custom folder icon for the bookmark toolbar ist from [icons8.com](https://icons8.com/icon/12160/folder).
+The custom folder icon for the bookmarks toolbar ist from [icons8.com](https://icons8.com/icon/12160/folder).

 ## Slack Theme